 - 1 hangup

 - 2 interrupt

 - 3 quit

-- 4 illegal instruction
+- 4 illegal instruction (not reset when caught)

-- 5 trace trap
+- 5 trace trap (not reset when caught)

 - 6 IOT instruction

 - 7 EMT instruction

 - 8 floating point exception

 - 9 kill (cannot be caught or ignored)

 - 10 bus error

 - 11 segmentation violation

-- 12 bad argument to sys call
+- 12 bad argument to system call

-If label is 0, the default system action applies to the signal.
-This is processes termination with or without a core dump.
+- 13 write on a pipe with no one to read it

+In the assembler call, if label is 0, the process is terminated when the signal occurs; this is the default action.
 If label is odd, the signal is ignored.
 Any other even label specifies an address in the process where an interrupt is simulated.
-An RTI instruction will return from the interrupt.
-As a signal is caught, it is reset to 0.
+An RTI or RTT instruction will return from the interrupt.
+Except as indicated, a signal is reset to 0 after being caught.
 Thus if it is desired to catch every such signal, the catching routine must issue another signal call.

-In C, if func is 0 or 1, the action is as described above.
-If func is even, it is assumed to be the address of a function entry point.
+In C, if func is 0, the default action for signal sig (termination) is reinstated.
+If func is 1, the signal is ignored.
+If func is non-zero and even, it is assumed to be the address of a function entry point.
 When the signal occurs, the function will be called.
-A return from the function will simulate the RTI.
+A return from the function will continue the process at the point it was interrupted.
+As in the assembler call, signal must in general be called again to catch subsequent signals.